GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/ASLR.md

 Differently from the other protections, ASLR is a kernel level protection.
-It's enabled per system as opposed to [[PIE]] which is enabled per binary.
+It's enabled per system and not per binary. if [[PIE]] is enabled, the OS will do ASLR on the binary.
+If ASLR is turned off in the OS, the binary wouldn't have PIE  even if it was compiled as to have it.

 It stands for "Address space layout randomization"